-WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At NXT Takeover: Philadelphia
+WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At ‘NXT TakeOver: Philadelphia’

 After the match was over, though, the camera panned around the crowd and showed many fans cheering and excited about all that was taking place.
 That is when the camera focused on someone who had their back turned toward the ring, but wrestling fans knew who it was.

-Slowly, the man turned around and it was none other than former TNA Impact Wrestling Champion Ethan Carter III aka EC3.
+Slowly, the man turned around and it was none other than former TNA Impact Wrestling Champion Ethan Carter III, aka EC3.

 You never know WHO you’ll run into at #NXTTakeOver.
 Nice to see you, @therealec3! pic.twitter.com/6QsBQ14DZG